DbToolsBundle/benchmark-app/README.md

   time docker compose exec php-fpm bin/console db-tools:anonymize /var/www/mariadb.sql --connection=mariadb -n

 ```
+--

-If you want to play more with this application, here is some usefull commands
+If you want to play more with this application, here is some usefull commands:

 ```sh
   # Create dummy data (100 000 customers) for each connection
   docker compose exec php-fpm bin/console app:dummy-data --no-debug